nightroman/FarNet/GitKit/README.md

 [Contents]

-This panel shows the branch commits.
+This panel shows branch commits.
 Commits are shown by pages of 100.

 The panel is opened from the branches panel or for the head branch by